 2. Low Carb & Sugar-Free Chocolate Mousse

 You won't believe that this creamy and decadent dark chocolate mousse recipe is low carb and sugar-free!
 In a blender or food processor, combine avocados, coconut oil, cocoa powder, sugar-free chocolate syrup, and a splash of cream or almond milk until smooth.
-Using a rubber spatula, fold in whipped cream and any sugar substitute (Stevia is recommended) for that light, fluffy texture.
+Using a rubber spatula, fold in whipped cream and any sugar substitute (Stevia or Splenda is recommended) for that light, fluffy texture.

 3. Flourless Sweet Potato Brownies

 Guilt-free brownies with only seven ingredients?
 Yes, please!
 These gluten-free and low-sugar dark chocolate brownies are quick to whip up in a food processor or blender for when you have a sudden chocolate craving.
 The sweet potatoes are naturally sweet so they help add some natural sugar into these brownies.

 This recipe also calls for a few tablespoons of honey, but you can always add in your favorite sugar substitute if you'd like.
 Here's the recipe.

 4. Peach-Berry Cobbler

 I love making cobblers because they're so simple and foolproof.
 This low-sugar cobble recipe calls for peaches and raspberries, but feel free to use any fresh or frozen fruit you have.